 Receptionist salaries are rising and competition for skilled talent is heating up as companies expand their administrative teams across Canada.
-Although that means it may be easier to find a job, you'll still need a top-notch receptionist resume to land the position you want most.
+Although that means it may be easier to find a job, you'll still need a to showcase your receptionist skills to land the position you want most.
 Make sure you highlight these eight skills on your receptionist resume to stand out from the competition:

 First and foremost, you should focus on your verbal and written communication skills, along with your sharp listening abilities.
-Play up your customer service successes and your track record of providing office support.
+When writing your receptionist resume, play up your customer service successes and your track record of providing office support.

 Handling several tasks simultaneously is the status quo for receptionists.
 Some examples include juggling multiple phone lines; face-to-face contact with clients, visitors and employees; and clerical duties.
 Note the types of tasks and situations you've handled regularly – and how you did so calmly and efficiently.